eysong/C-V2XMsgExchangeAssessingTool/README.md

     python C-V2XMsgExchangeAssess.py cohda kap_obu2.pdml kapsch kap_rsu5.pdml > output.csv
     ```

+## Output Format
+The information on the sender and receiver ends will be printed out, respectively.
+The program will also display the number of repeated occurrences in which messages with identical attributes had been sent.
+Finally, a message will either by "Successfully Received" or "Failed to Receive".
+The specific unique attributes are dependent on the message type, as each V2X message has its own attribute that identify the message.
+The output format will be as follows.
+ - For BSM: Packet number, BSM, message count, second mark, width, length
+ - For TIM: Packet number, TIM, latitude, longitude
+ - For MAP: Packet number, MAP, latitude, longitude
+ - For SPaT: Packet number, SPAT, ID, revision number

 ## References
 - NIST Public Repository [C-V2X Interoperability Testing Datasets](https://data.nist.gov/od/id/mds2-3541)
 - 2026 OmniAir Maryland Plugfest Datasets